 July 3, Monday, Still in Whitehall one more day

 The Champlain Canal locks turned out to be closed again today – all day.
 We had hopes they’d open by noon, but they held back due to river currents that were still deemed too strong to be safe.
 Understandable but still – we want to move on.
 So we relaxed into another day after a normal breakfast on the boat (versus yummy, high cal, wonderful waffles!).
 After doing a few things around the boat, Jan from Adagio and I went into the park to play music.
 She plays the dulcimer very well and her current instrument requires songs in the key of D. Fortunately that isn’t a problem for the ukulele.
 So we played a few songs I brought along and a number of songs using her tablet.
 I am definitely going to move to playing from the ipad after today’s experience.
 It was fun to make music with Jan, and Dirk seemed to enjoy it too (he was our audience).

 We also walked around the park and up to the lock to check the water levels.
-The owner of the downstream marina was quite upset with the fast waters churning out of the dam since logs had swirled back into his docks and down a lot of damage.
+The owner of the downstream marina was quite upset with the fast waters churning out of the dam since logs had swirled back into his docks and done a lot of damage.

 In the afternoon Dirk and I decided to use the “little red” vacuum cleaner to remove some sitting water under the aft cabin floor.
 We’ve had some repairs done to prevent more water from getting in, so hope this will finally solve the wet floor problem.
 Well, ‘little red’ sucks up about a gallon at a time at best and we must have collected about 20 gallons or more – lots of stopping & starting.
 But then Dirk couldn’t remove a small panel from the floor until Ron (Adagio) helped with it.
 After all their prying of the wood it was splintered and misshapen and if it was forced back into it’s spot on the floor, not likely to come out the next time – it needed work.